by Ryan and Megan’s Mom

 People don’t understand what autism really is and many of those experts who think they do, have it wrong.
-Children are recovering from autism, and yet the general public and most doctors are unaware that this is even possible.
 As soon as the A-word is used, people assume that it means “game over.”
 They do not know that this is a neuro-immune condition that is medical, treatable, and surmountable.

 Restoring a child’s health by treating the hidden infections, viruses and everything else that overloaded our children’s immune systems isn’t easy.
 But it is being done.
 And as the research and treatments improve, more children will get better.
 When our kids get proper medical, behavioral, and educational intervention full recovery becomes possible.
 And some children, like my son, can lose their diagnosis completely.

 Ryan is now 28 and an aerospace engineer.
 He is one of the lucky ones to be in the right place at the right time to get the interventions needed to fully recover.
 But when he was diagnosed at age four, my son had every one of the thirty-five symptoms listed on the National Autism Society’s website.
-We knew something was not right with our son before the “experts” predicted my son would end up in an institution.
-That day when Ryan was diagnosed was the worst day of my life.
-The psychiatrist gave my son and us a life sentence and ripped away every dream we had for our child.
-We were told there was no recovery from autism, no cure, and no hope…
+The “experts” there was no recovery from autism, no cure, and no hope…

 Currently, the “A” word has a negative connotation.
 With understanding that will change.
 When it finally becomes accepted that this is a medical condition and kids can get better, we will change the autism paradigm.
 Or maybe we can just stop calling it “autism” and start calling it what it is, “a messed up immune system.”
 There is hope because it is possible to have a different outcome.
 But until people get it, I wouldn’t take the chance and share that a child has autism.